HomeMy WebLinkAbout2017-09-14-AC-min 09/14/2017 AC Minutes

 In the water fund, on the other hand, there was a cash operating surplus of

-approximately $1.5 million due primarily to
+approximately $1.5 million due pnmanly to last year's extremely dry summer and

-record irrigation water usage.
-The operating surplus is even higher if payments
+record irrigation water usage The operating surplus is even higher if payments

 made after the close of the fiscal year, as noted above, are considered.
 The surplus

-will substantially as of the end of
+will substantially increase the water fund's retained earnings as of the end of

-FY2017 to an amount approaching $3 million.
+FY2017 to an amount approaching $3 million

 o For purposes of reporting to the Selectmen, accrual accounting, which is